Quantum theory of magnetic octupole in periodic crystals and application to $d$-wave altermagnets: Results

-This relation implies that the MO relates to the quadrupolar magnetoelectric coupling, or equivalently, the correction to EQ by the magnetic fields ~\footnote{For the MQ of an insulator at $T=0$, the following thermodynamic relation holds: $e \partial M_{ij}/\partial \mu = -\alpha_{ij}$, where $\alpha_{ij}$ is the magnetoelectric polarizability defined in Eq.~\eqref{eq:pola_charge} ~\cite{essin:prl2009,essin:prb2010,gao:prb2018spinMQM, shitade:prb2018orbitalMQM,gao:prb2018orbitalMQM,shitade:prb2019spinMQM}. }.
-Since the microscopic origin of the strain is EQ~\cite{hayami:prb2018classification,yatsushiro:prb2021classification,hayami:jpsj2024review}, we can consider that the MO is related to the piezomagnetic effect.
-We note that the above thermodynamic relation also holds for the orbital part of the MO.
+Note that Eqs.~\eqref{eq:Q_mag_correction} and \eqref{eq:PQrelation} involve some ambiguity and therefore requires caution, because the electric polarization itself cannot be formulated within the thermodynamic framework~\cite{daido:prb2020}.
+In addition, if one calculates $P^{\mathrm{tot}}_k$ up to the first-order spatial derivative with respect to the magnetic field, as in Eq.~\eqref{eq:pola_charge}, $\alpha_{ijk}$ in Eq.~\eqref{eq:pola_charge} is considered to include not only the magnetic-field correction to $Q_{jk}$ but also the contribution from the magnetic-field-gradient correction to $P_k$.
+Equations~\eqref{eq:pola_charge} and \eqref{eq:Q_mag_correction} demonstrate that the MQ relates to the magnetoelectric polarizability ~\cite{gao:prb2018spinMQM,shitade:prb2018orbitalMQM,gao:prb2018orbitalMQM,shitade:prb2019spinMQM} and the MO relates to the quadrupolar magnetoelectric coupling, or equivalently, the correction to EQ by the magnetic fields.
+Since the microscopic origin of the strain is EQ ~\cite{hayami:prb2018classification,yatsushiro:prb2021classification,hayami:jpsj2024review}, we can consider that the MO is also related to the piezomagnetic effect~ \cite{bhowal:prx2024,radaelli:prb2024} as a representative response.

+Moreover, the MQ and MO are related to the magnetization induced by electric fields~\cite{shitade:prb2018orbitalMQM}.
+To see this explicitly, we express the total magnetization, incorporating the contribution from the spatially varying MQ and MO, as

+where $\bm{M}$ ($\bm{M}^{\mathrm{tot}}$) denotes the (total) magnetization.
+Considering a nonuniform chemical potential $\mu(\bm{r})$, the total magnetization can be written as